-How can you give yourself a competitive edge and ensure you are the one securing the dream move to FinTech in 2019?
+When Tier One People does advertise a role, we receive 150 – 200 applications on average.
+Couple that with a market search and on average you are competing against 300 plus potential candidates.
+How can you give yourself a competitive edge and ensure you are the one securing the dream move to Fintech?

-The most common mistake people make when thinking about any career move is who they FOCUS on.
+The most common mistake I believe people make when thinking about any career move is who they FOCUS on.
 When contemplating the next step, we have been conditioned to ask questions such as

 ‘What am I looking for?’, ‘What will make me happy?’
 ‘Where do I want to be in 5 years-time?’

-The first step, especially if you want to break into the FinTech sector is to ask yourself one simple question.
+The first step of any job search is to ask yourself one simple question.

 This is a critical step.
-Because if you are solving problems FinTech’s don’t have or don’t care about you are in trouble.
+If you are solving problems Fintech’s don’t have or don’t see as a problem then the job search is going to become tough.

-Typically, people moving out of a large corporate will promote their expertise in Innovation or Transformation.
-These problems are prevalent in big banks, but not an issue in a FinTech startup.
+Typically, we see people moving out of a large corporate environment promoting their expertise in Innovation or Transformation.
+These problems are prevalent in big banks, but not such an issue in a Fintech startup.

 Even if a FinTech needs your solution, will they use your service, or will they use someone else?
 There is a lot of competition out there.
 Are you as good as, if not better than your competitors?